ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 1. Mean decrease impurity

 We can obtain overall summary of the importance of each predictor using the RSS(for bagging regression trees) or Gini index(for bagging classification trees).
-In case of bagging regression trees, we can record total amount that the RSS is decreased due to splits over a given predictor, averaged over all $B $ trees.
+In case of bagging regression trees, we can record total amount that the RSS is decreased due to splits over a given predictor, averaged over all $B$ trees.
 A large value indicates an important predictor.
-Similarly, in the context of bagging classification trees, we can add up the total amount that the Gini index is decreased by splits over a given predictor, averaged over all$B$  trees.
+Similarly, in the context of bagging classification trees, we can add up the total amount that the Gini index is decreased by splits over a given predictor, averaged over all $B$  trees.

 2. Mean Decrease in Accuracy(Permutation Importance)